 The first place to go to obtain the official information on organic farming is the National Organic Program (NOP) that is operated under the US Department of Agriculture (USDA) Agricultural Marketing Service (AMS).
 If you can only look at one item on this site, look at the master list of certified organic operations.
 This list will help you determine if your source of organic food is actually currently certified.

-Other sources for information:
+Other organic farming information:

 Do you find the labeling of food to be confusing?
 You are not alone.
 For a general background on what can be labeled organic and what to look for on a label to make sure that it is organic, start with this USDA site.